Springfield Housing Authority

-Springfield Housing Authority is a Public Housing Agency in Springfield, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
-As of October 15th, 2019, Springfield Housing Authority has 1 waiting lists that are open now or opening soon.
+Springfield Housing Authority is a Public Housing Agency in Springfield, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
+As of January 26th, 2020, Springfield Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.